Consensys/doc.teku/docs/HowTo/Get-Started/Run-Teku.md

 We recommend you run the beacon chain client and validator as a [single process] if they are to run on the same machine.

+!!! note

+    By default, Teku connects to `mainnet`.
+Use the [`--network`](../../Reference/CLI/CLI-Syntax.md#network) command line option to specify an alternate network.

 ## Start the clients in a single process

 Start the beacon chain client and validator as a single process by specifying the validator options